 Here are some things you and your family can do to prepare for the Army troop reductions:

 Get up to date information.
 Don’t fall asleep at the wheel – you need to do everything in your power to educate yourself about the impending troop cuts.
 Will they be in your career field?
 What about your rank?
-If you are in an overstaffed career field, consider cross-training or applying for special duty assignments to make you more attractive if your profile appears in front a force reduction board.
+If you are in an overstaffed career field, consider cross-training or applying for special duty assignments to make you more attractive if your profile appears in front of a force reduction board.

 Communicate.
 Communication is the most important aspect of personal finances, especially when you share financial responsibilities with a spouse.
 Keep your spouse up to date with what is going on with your career, the force reduction efforts, and how it might impact your position with the military.
-These may be tough conversations, but they are much easier to have in the advance stages of the force reduction process than they are after you have been selected for involuntary separation.
+These may be tough conversations, but they are much easier to have in the advanced stages of the force reduction process than they are after you have been selected for involuntary separation.

 Examine your options inside and outside of the service.
 The USAF went through a force reduction process while I was in the service.
 It didn’t affect my career field or pay-grade, but I knew quite a few Airmen who were given the option to either cross-train or separate from the service.
 You will need to look at your civilian career opportunities and compare them to opportunities currently available to you.
-Take some time to consider the your skills, your civilian job prospects, and the state of the economy before making the leap.
+Take some time to consider your skills, your civilian job prospects, and the state of the economy before making the leap.

 Consider the Guard or Reserves.
 You might also consider switching over to the National Guard or Reserves.
 You may also be able to transfer into the Guard/Reserves from a sister service.
 Most Guard and Reserve branches will welcome members from sister services with a minimum of additional training (usually just the tech school for the job to which you are applying).